 Akshaya Tritiya and Parshuram born

-Akshaya Tritiya is called Vaishakh Shukla Tritiya.
-It is also considered to be the Akshaya Tritiya of the four most auspicious days of the Indian calendar.
+Lord Parshuram was born on Vaishakh Shukla Tritiya.
+It is also considered to be the Akshaya Tritiya one of the most auspicious days of the Hindu calendar.
 ‘Akshay’ means ‘which never decays’, which means that it never perishes.
 Thakur Ji’s Charan Darshan takes place on this day in Vrindavan, Uttar Pradesh state of India.

 Akshaya Tritiya is also commonly referred to as ‘Akhtij “or’ Akha Teej”.
 The Tritiya date of Shukla Paksha in Vaishakh month is popularly known as “Akshaya Tritiya”.
 Akshaya Tritiya was incarnated by Lord Vishnu as Parashurama.